Tribler/tribler/readme.txt

 2. Make sure swig.exe is in your PATH:

   	set PATH=%PATH%;"C:\Program Files\swig"

+   (In some cases python still doesn't find the swig.exe binary.
+In that case copy it to the current directory.)

-2. Sometimes swig can't find its libraries, use the SWIG_LIB environment
+3. Sometimes swig can't find its libraries, use the SWIG_LIB environment
    variable:

   	set SWIG_LIB=C:\PROGRA~1\swig\lib

-3. Edit M2Crypto's setup.py such that c:\\pkg is replaced with c:\\
+4. Edit M2Crypto's setup.py such that c:\\pkg is replaced with c:\\
    (it will now look for OpenSSL in C:\OpenSSL instead of C:\pkgs\OpenSSL)

-4. Copy libeay32.lib and ssleay32.lib from C:\OpenSSL\lib\VC to the
+5. Copy libeay32.lib and ssleay32.lib from C:\OpenSSL\lib\VC to the
    root of the M2Crypto source dir.

    	C:\M2Crypto> copy C:\OpenSSL\lib\VC\*.lib .

+   Newer OpenSSL's have different versions of the libraries.
+In that case, use the *MD.lib ones, and edit setup.py to link to the MD versions.

-5. Now run
+6. Now run

         C:\Python24\python2.4 setup.py build
 	C:\Python24\python2.4 setup.py install

+   (In some cases, python won't find the __m2crypto.pyd installed.
+In that case copy it from \python25\lib\site-packages\M2Crypto\__m2crypto.pyd to
+   \python25\DLLs)

 For information on how to build a binary distribution of Tribler, see below.
 Be warned, however, because the